Chris Rock declining to file police report over Oscars incident: LAPD - NewsBreak

 “The individual involved has declined to file a police report,” the LAPD said in a statement, which appeared to refer to the confrontation between Smith and Rock.

-“If the involved party desires a police report at a later date, LAPD will be available to complete an investigative report,” the statement said.Will Smith slaps Chris Rock during Oscars telecast over joke
+“If the involved party desires a police report at a later date, LAPD will be available to complete an investigative report,” the statement said.Will Smith, Chris Rock confrontation shocks Oscar audience

 Just hours earlier on Sunday, “King Richard” star Smith interrupted Rock and slapped him onstage after the comedian made a joke about the actor’s wife, Jada Pinkett Smith, while presenting a trophy at the 94th annual awards show.

-Rock then said, “Wow, Will Smith just smacked the shit out of me” as Smith walked away.
+Rock then said, “Wow, Will Smith just smacked the sh** out of me” as Smith walked away.

-Smith could then be heard yelling at Rock: “Keep my wife’s name out of your f–king mouth!”
+Smith could then be heard yelling at Rock: “Keep my wife’s name out of your ****ing mouth!”

 “That was uh…greatest night in the history of television,” Rock, 57, said, before not making any further reference on-air to the incident.